JoinColony/colonyNetwork/docs/_bug_rules.md

 ---
 title: Bug Bounty Program
-section: Bug Bounty
+section: Rules and Scope
 order: 0
 ---
-## Colony Bug Bounty Program

 The Colony Network is a set of smart contracts designed to manage shared resources of multiple individuals in a secure and predictable manner.
 The system is designed to handle a potentially large amount of digital assets; it is therefore imperative that the system behaves as the Bagginses did before Bilbo: without ever doing anything unexpected.

 To this end, Colony is offering substantial rewards to external developers who report bugs and flaws in the colonyNetwork contracts.

-Interested?
-Read on.
+==TOC==

 ## Rules

 All bugs reported must be done _either_ through the creation of an issue in the colonyNetwork github repo, or by an email sent to security@colony.io (if the bug is deemed by the finder to be sensitive to public disclosure).

+(see [another page] for more information?)

 ## Scope
 This bug bounty program extends to all contracts within the [colonyNetwork Github repo](https://github.com/JoinColony/colonyNetwork).

+This includes, but is not limited to:
 * Reputation Mining vulnerabilities
 * Task, Domain, and Skill workflow exploits
-* Attacks during a network upgrade.
+* Attacks during a network upgrade

+Essentially, if it lives in the repo* and affects the Colony smart contracts, it's fair game.

+* * There are some components of the colonyNetwork repository that are not created by the Colony team, but which still could be relevant to overall security.
+If a bug or exploit makes use of any external libraries or submodules, it will be considered on a case-by-case basis for elegibility.

-## Ineligible Bugs
+### Ineligible Bugs

-To qualify for a bounty a bug must be vulnerability or flaw expressed in the colonyNetwork codebase*.

-* *If a vulnerability makes use of a flaw in an imported submodule (dappsys libraries), it is at the discretion of Colony to decide whether it qualifies for a bounty or not.*

 Any vulnerabilities or flaws in other software tools created by Colony (e.g. colonyJS, purser, tailor, etc.) are not eligible.
 Flaws in these software tools are welcome disclosures, but will not be awarded bounties for this bug bounty program.

 Additional examples of ineligible bugs:
 * Attacks and vulnerabilities that depend on compromised keys or other security flaws outside the colonyNetwork codebase (keyloggers, intercepted communications, etc.).
 * Attacks that are accounted for in the system design, i.e. Ethereum network spamming, malicious reputation mining, malfeasance in colony administration.
+* Critiques of the Colony Protocol and overall mechanism design.
+We welcome suggestions and constructive criticism, and ask that it be directed to hello@colony.io or the [Build with Colony Forums](https://build.colony.io/)

 ## Bug Severity and Bounties